 TIP: We have also written an article about How To Grow Moss Between Pavers.

-As with any mosscaping, our desire is to speed up the very slow process.
-Transplanting mosses into the spaces between the stones and following a regular watering schedule can establish healthy colonies in a few months.
+As with any ‘mosscaping’, the desire is to speed up the very slow process.
+Transplanting mosses into the spaces between the flagstones and following a regular watering schedule can establish healthy colonies in a few months.